Mala Zimetbaum: Execution

 An SS officer named Maria Mandl said that an order from Berlin had come to burn Zimetbaum alive in the crematorium.
 They put her on a wheelbarrow and selected several prisoners from the front of the group of onlookers to take her to the nearby camp infirmary.
 Zimetbaum said weakly to the assembled prisoners, "The day of reckoning is near".
 On the way to the crematorium, Zimetbaum told the women pulling the handcart she was on that she knew she could have survived, but she chose not to because she wanted to follow what she believed in.

 Accounts of her death differ, as Zimetbaum was taken to the camp hospital in order to stop the bleeding.
 Levi and other witnesses said that she died while on the handcart.
 Others reported that a guard took pity on her and shot her at the crematorium entrance.
 Still others observed she had poison on her and took it before she could be burned alive.
 The prisoners forced to cremate the corpses had been informed that Zimetbaum was arriving, and they made special preparations.
 They prayed and cried as they burned her remains.
 The prisoners who had pulled the handcart then went back to the barracks and told other prisoners what they had witnessed.

 Despite the differences between versions of what transpired at the public executions, all firsthand testimonies and autobiographies were united in their description of Zimetbaum as a courageous Jewish woman that remained unbowed by camp life and aided other prisoners.

 Testimonial account

+The first recorded accounts of Mala Zimetbaum's story can be found in two audio interviews collected by Latvian-American psychologist David Boder, who recorded over a hundred Holocaust survivor testimonies as early as 1946.
+On August 7, 1946, Boder interviewed survivors Edith Serras and Henja Frydman in a Displaced Persons Camp in Paris, and both of them independently told Boder about the actions of the woman they only knew as Mala from Belgium.
+Frydman credited Zimetbaum with saving her life by erasing her tattoo number from an execution list, and Serras remembered Zimetbaum for saving numerous other women by erasing their numbers from condemned lists and arranging for extra food for them.

-Information regarding Zimetbaum was made available to the public in Kagan's official testimony, delivered on 8 June 1961 during Session 70 in the trial of Adolf Eichmann in Jerusalem.
+Information regarding Zimetbaum was later made available to the broader public in Kagan's official testimony, delivered on 8 June 1961 during Session 70 in the trial of Adolf Eichmann in Jerusalem.

 After World War II, little is known of the surviving members of the Zimetbaum Hartman family.
 Zimetbaum's siblings, Gitla, Marjem, and Salomon Rubin, survived the Nazi Holocaust.
 It is also known that Gitla migrated to and died in Guayaquil, Ecuador, and that her direct descendants are all aware of Zimetbaum's legacy.